jontywigster/hyper-v_sensie_build/README.md

 ## Creating a VM
-- NB - Only Server 2025 can be used right now.
-The code to select which variant is particularly janky still, I'll improve this later

-- newVM.ps1 prompts for the OS, VM name/hostname, which Hyper-V virtual switch to use, if a VLAN should be used (one NIC only), and a 'role' (explained below) to be added.
+- newVM.ps1 prompts for the OS, VM name/hostname, which Hyper-V virtual switch to use, if a VLAN should be used (whether for a trunk or an access port), and a 'role' (explained below) to be added.
 For Windows, the admin password is prompted for too, in a horribly insecure way

 - The process requires admin rights.
 If newVM.ps1 isn't running as admin, after a prompt for elevation is accepted, the script comtinues in a new window

+- NB - Only Server 2025 can be used right now.
+The code to select which variant is particularly janky but I'll improve this later

 - All the other scripts were moved to the scripts directory to make clear which script starts the process

-## A Rough Outline of Caching
+## Caching
-For use without Node-Red (explained below), entries in build.env can be commented out, and the URLs would be used directly instead.
+NB - for use without Node-Red (explained below), entries in build.env can be uncommented, and the URLs would be used directly instead.

-I'm really only interested in running the latest cloud images of a few distros, Alma Linux, Debian and Ubuntu, and the Azure variants of Debian and Ubuntu.
+I'm interested in running the latest cloud images of a few distros, Alma Linux, Debian and Ubuntu, and the Azure variants of Debian and Ubuntu.

 Node-Red figures out (nightly and the result is cached) what the latest version of each is.

 When newVm.ps1 starts, a prompt appears to choose the OS.
 When selected, Node-Red is contacted to get the URL and version number.

-The image is downloaded and cached in Hyper-V's disk storage location, renamed to include the version, and converted to a VHDX also named to include the version.
+If the image isn't already downloaded, it's retrieved and cached in Hyper-V's disk storage location, renamed to include the version, and converted to a VHDX also named to include the version.

 If the cache already contains the converted VHDX, this is used so there's no download or conversion.

-If a newer version of the OS is available, the image is downloaded, converted and renamed, and this newly-converted VHDX is then used.
+If a newer version of the OS is available, the image is downloaded, converted and renamed, and this newly-converted VHDX is then used, inluding for any subsequent build.

 For Windows, the same Node-Red logic is used to check for a newer version but, instead of downloading from Microsoft, my NAS is woken and a Windows ISO is downloaded from it.
 This is then converted to a VHDX and the same caching logic applies.